North Pacific Fishery Management Council: Habitat protection

 An ecosystem-oriented management approach is being used to preserve the productivity of fishery resources in the ocean habitat.
 Habitats such as corals are important for food, reproduction, and shelter for certain fish.

-Other structural habitats include boulders, anemones, and kelps.
+Other structural habitats include boulders, sea anemones, and kelps.
 There are many activities that could destroy these underwater habitats.
 This is why in various areas of the North Pacific, activities such as groundfish trawling and scallop dredging have been banned; moreover, these areas have become marine reserves on the continental shelf.

 All fishery management plans include a description and identification of essential fish habitat, adverse impacts, and actions to conserve and enhance habitat; furthermore, maps of essential fish habitat areas are useful for understanding potential effects of proposed development and other activities.

 Aleutian Islands Fishery Ecosystem Plan (AI FEP)

 The Aleutian Islands are chain of rugged volcanic islands of southwest Alaska curving about 1,931 km (1,200 mi) west from the Alaska Peninsula and separating the Bering Sea from the Pacific Ocean.
 These islands came under the United States control once Alaska was purchased in 1867.
 Since then the islands are the site of U.S. military bases and research stations.

 The importance of the islands and an extremely unpredictable weather pattern, prompted the NPFMC's creation of the Aleutian Islands Fishery Ecosystem Plan (AI FEP), which serves as a strategic policy and planning document to guide the Council in its management actions relating to the Aleutian Islands.
 The FEP is intended to be an educational tool and resource that can provide the Council with both an ‘early warning system,’ and an ecosystem context for fishery management decisions affecting the Aleutian Islands area.